 Where do swamps come from (a parable for children and adults)

-She noticed the lake that little by little turns into a pond, and prayed:
+She noticed the lake, which was gradually turning into a pond, and prayed:

-I saw a pond that it began to become a swamp, and asked:
+I saw a pond that was beginning to become a swamp, and asked:

 Help before it's too late!